 - The extent of overall remuneration should be sufficient to attract and retain talented and qualified individuals suitable for every role.
-Hence, remuneration should be - Market competitive (market for every role is defined as companies from which the company attracts talent or companies to which the company loses talent) - Driven by the role played by the individual, - Reflective of size of the company, complexity of the sector/ industry/ company's operations and the company's capacity to pay, - Consistent with recognized best practices and - Aligned to any regulatory requirements. - In terms of remuneration mix or composition, - ❖ The remuneration mix for the MD/ EDs is as per the contract approved by the shareholders.
-In case of any change, the same would require the approval of the shareholders. - Basic/ fixed salary is provided to all employees to ensure that there is a steady income in line with their skills and experience. - ❖ In addition to the basic/ fixed salary, the company provides employees with certain perquisites, allowances and benefits to enable a certain level of lifestyle and to offer scope for savings and tax optimization, where possible.
-The Company also provides all employees with a social security net (subject to limits) by covering medical expenses and hospitalization through reimbursements or insurance cover and accidental death and dismemberment through personal accident insurance. - The Company provides retirement benefits as applicable. - In addition to the basic/ fixed salary, benefits, perquisites and allowances as provided above, the company provides MD/ EDs such remuneration by way of an annual incentive remuneration/ performance linked bonus subject to the achievement of certain performance criteria and such other parameters as may be considered appropriate from time to time by the Board.
-An indicative list of factors that may be considered for determination of the extent of this component are: - Company performance on certain defined qualitative and quantitative parameters as may be decided by the Board from time to time, - Industry benchmarks of remuneration, - Performance of the individual. - The Company provides the rest of the employees a performance linked bonus.
-The performance linked bonus would be driven by the outcome of the performance appraisal process and the performance of the company.
+Hence, remuneration should be - Market competitive (market for every role is defined as companies from which the company attracts talent or companies to which the company loses talent) - Driven by the role played by the individual, - Reflective of size of the company, complexity of the sector/ industry/ company's operations and the company's capacity to pay, - Consistent with recognized best practices and - Aligned to any regulatory requirements. - In terms of remuneration mix or composition, - The remuneration mix for the MD/ EDs is as per the contract approved by the shareholders.
+In case of any change, the same would require the approval of the shareholders. - Basic/ fixed salary is provided to all employees to ensure that there is a steady income in line with their skills and experience. - In addition to the basic/ fixed salary, the company provides employees with certain perquisites, allowances and benefits to enable a certain level of lifestyle and to offer scope for savings and tax optimization, where possible.
+The company also provides all employees with a social security net (subject to limits) by covering medical expenses and hospitalization through reimbursements or insurance cover and accidental death and dismemberment through personal accident insurance. - The company provides retirement benefits as applicable. - In addition to the basic/ fixed salary, benefits, perquisites and allowances as provided above, the company provides MD/ EDs such remuneration by way of an annual incentive remuneration/ performance linked bonus subject to the achievement of certain performance criteria and such other parameters as may be considered appropriate from time to time by the Board.
+An indicative list of factors that may be considered for determination of the extent of this component are: - Company performance on certain defined qualitative and quantitative parameters as may be decided by the Board from time to time, - Industry benchmarks of remuneration, - Performance of the individual.